 During our short trip we also stopped at the Lake District on the way down and before heading home we also enjoyed visiting Trentham Gardens which was a lovely spot in the same complex as our hotel and managed to get some nice weather before the rains came.

 Our Scottish summer was a total washout which really hampered our chances of long sun filled summer days out but we were determined to get out and explore locally and so planned many day trips and afternoon excursions between August and October including Loch Drunkie, Balquhidder and even Whitelee Wind Farm for something a bit different.

-In September we were lucky enough to be invited along to a friends wedding in the South of England and took the opportunity to do a stop for an afternoon in the Peak District on the way down.
+In September we were lucky enough to be invited along to a friends wedding in the South of England and took the opportunity to do a stop for a morning in the Peak District on the way down.
 It was pretty windy weather but we got some lovely views from our trips to Stanage Edge and Mam Tor even if finding them wasn’t too easy.

 Upon my return I also got a chance to experience Belfast in Northern Ireland for a day while visiting for a work related matter.
 While very short on time, I took a day to explore Belfast and see what it had to offer and learn more about the troubled past and current climate of Belfast.
 From the beauty of the Stormont Parliament and Queens University buildings to the unexpected Peace Wall curfews I had quite a mixed feelings on the city.

 Now almost at the end of 2015, my final excursion of the year was through to Edinburgh to see the Street of Lights event complete with festive lights and music to help add to our Christmas spirit.
 A nice December outing even if a bit wet and windy, the pretty lights followed by the Christmas Markets in Princes Gardens is a nice way to get ready for Christmas.